theunkn0wn1/uci-bootcamp-2021/src/ide/syntax_highlighting.md

 > If your code isn't highlighting the way you expect, something is written incorrectly.
 ![syntax_highlighting_error_example.png](syntax_highlighting_error_example.png)

 - In this example, x is highlighted as if it is a [string](../python/comments.md#string-literals)!
-    - it is a string, which is clearly incorrect and is why the code fails to run.
+    - It is, in fact, a string, which is clearly incorrect and is why the code fails to run.
     - At a glance, the programmer can spot this error, regardless of other tools.